Obie-Wan/django_hadoop/README.md

 Tested with hadoop 0.20.2-cdh3u5 and django 1.4.

 P.S.
-Docs are coming soon.

-P.P.S.
 There's a lot of things to do.
 Just let me know, if you want some feature.